martiniani-lab/PyCG_DESCENT/README.rst

 [4] W. W. Hager and H. Zhang, Limited memory conjugate gradients,
          www.math.ufl.edu/~hager/papers/CG/lcg.pdf

-This project wraps the CG_DESCENT C-library (Version 6.7) released by William Hager.
+This project wraps the CG_DESCENT C-library (Version 6.7) released by William Hager under the GNU general public license.
-CG_DESCENT is wrapper first into a c++ optimizer class on the model of the `pele <https://github.com/pele-python/pele>`_ project and then through Cython into the *CGDescent* Python class.
+CG_DESCENT wraps the `cg_descent` method first into a c++ optimizer class on the model of the `pele <https://github.com/pele-python/pele>`_ project and then through Cython into the `CGDescent` Python class.

-The current release requires that the objective function to optimize derives from the `pele`_ *BasePotential* data structure, future releases will remove this dependency.
+The current release requires that the objective function to optimize derives from the `pele`_ `BasePotential` data structure, future releases will remove this dependency.

 Required packages
 -----------------